JLPM22/motionmatching-docs/docs/basics/character.md

 ### Add Avatar and Renderer

 - Insert an avatar into the scene.
 As a reference, you can use ``Graphics/Models/Joe/Joe.prefab``, which should be imported as a humanoid.
-Attach a ``MotionMatchingSkinnedMeshRenderer`` component to the avatar, reference the ``MotionMatchingController`` from step 3, and specify the local forward and up vectors for the root joint of the avatar.
-This is similar to the process outlined in the *MMData* creation [section](animation_database.md).
+Attach a ``MotionMatchingSkinnedMeshRenderer`` component to the avatar and reference the ``MotionMatchingController`` from step 3.

 ### Test Animation